t-chamb/dynamo/benchmarks/data_generator/README.md

 ## Prefix Analyzer

-The Prefix Analyzer provides statistics on the original trace file, such as Input Sequence Length (ISL), Output Sequence Length (OSL), and theoretical cache hit rate.
+The Prefix Analyzer provides statistics on a trace file, such as Input Sequence Length (ISL), Output Sequence Length (OSL), and theoretical cache hit rate.
 It is useful for understanding the structure and reuse patterns in your dataset.

 ```bash